Jaydegnan/bus-mall/user_stories.md

 As a member of the marketing team, I want the site to relay accurate information regarding the participants choices.

-As a member of the marketing team, I want the site
+As a member of the marketing team, I want the site to be well designed.

-As a member of the marketing team, I want
+As a member of the marketing team, I want the site to keep track of the more popular images.

 #### Developer